Culver powers No. 15 West Virginia past VCU in Sioux Falls

 Nah’Shon Hyland led the Rams (1-1) with 13 points.

+“We would have done a much better job if we would have time to prepare,” Huggins said.
+“We haven’t worked on a press breaker.
+We will, obviously.
+We’re still awfully young.
+We’re not quite as seasoned as some of the other people are.”

-West Virginia led 13-0, with VCU scoring its first basket midway through the half on a goaltending call.
+West Virginia led by nine at the break.
 After the Rams cut it to three early in the second half, the Mountaineers opened a 16-point lead.

 BIG PICTURE